filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 [F3 FIP-0086](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0086.md) focuses on the protocol changes, which already has community agreement to ship.
 This was separated out because it's a discussion on _how_ to deliver the protocol changes that have already been approved.
 We didn't want the community acceptance of FIP-0086 to be clouded by the delivery vehicle.
 In addition, we forsee this proposed "delegated authority" approach being a potential pattern to learn from or use again in the future as the ecosystem seeks to move faster while still having safety and community transparency.
 As a result, we thought this potential case study should be more easily addressed and referenced if it wasn't buried within an already very long FIP.

+### Why do implementations only hardcode the contract address vs. other metadata?

+From a threat model perspective, the implementation teams are supposed to own the the smart contract.
+In order to be malicious by changing ownership of the smart contract, the "good parameter set" stored within the contract or the contract's logic, they would need to collude.
+If the implementation teams are all colluding for nefarious purposes, we have much bigger problems...
+As a result, hard coding in the implementations the owner address or a hash of the of the smart contract code isn't actually buying any extra security.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).